axibase/atsd/administration/migration/cluster.md

 Note that the Yarn interface is stopped automatically once the job is finished.

-Once the job is complete, the `migration.log` file should contain the following line:
+Once the job is complete, the `migration.log` file contains the following message:

 ```txt
 17/08/01 10:44:31 INFO mapreduce.DataMigrator: HFiles loaded, data table migration job completed, elapsedTime: 45 minutes.